neurobin/php2html/README.md

 # Disclaimer:

 This project emerged from personal needs.
-I like to write webpages with PHP and host most of my project related pages on github while am not particularly interested on using Jekyll.
-That's the main reason I wrote this script on the first place, to do the conversion from PHP to HTML.
-So this may not meet the standard needs of most of the PHP web developers out there.
+I liked to write webpages with PHP and host most of my project related pages on github while was not particularly interested on using Jekyll.
+That was the reason I wrote this script in the first place, to do the conversion from PHP to HTML.
+So this may not meet the needs of most of the PHP web developers out there.

 It comes with a copy of <span class="quote">GPL v3 License</span> with no warranty of any kind, so use with care.